aphanotus/openEd/BI401.22F.GenoEcoEvo/README.md

 Discussion with your peers is important to the learning objectives of this course.
 Nevertheless, the COVID-19 pandemic presents an on-going danger to public health.
 Cooperation with the [college’s plan for pandemic response](https://covid19.colby.edu/covid-19-health-and-safety/) is expected.
 Specific impacts to BI401A include:

-- Invited speakers will appear digitally.
-Whenever possible, their presentations will be recorded.
+- If you test positive for SARS-CoV-2 or experience [symptoms of covid-19](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html), including fever or chills, cough, fatigue and headache, do not attend class in person.
+Report these results using the CoVerified app or [web interface](https://campus.coverified.us/login).
+- While in class, please wear a face mask, such as an [N-95](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/types-of-masks.html) or similar design.
-- It may become necessary for the course to transition to a Zoom format at any time.
+- In the case of a covid case surge, it may become necessary for the course to transition to a Zoom format.
+In which case, changes to the syllabus may be necessary.
 - Office hours may be held on Zoom.
 Hours may need to be modified.
-- If you become ill, please follow college policy and inform your advising dean as soon as possible.
+- This policy may be modified as conditions change.

 ### Sustainability